 A reflexive testing approach

-Based on internal studies using our patient population, KCSF will be negative 75% of the time, quickly ruling out demyelinating disease.
-If the results for KCSF are borderline or positive, which means between 0.06 and 0.1 or higher than 0.1 mg/dL, the test will reflex to oligoclonal banding and two results will be reported.
+Based on internal studies with Mayo Clinic patients, KCSF will be negative in 75% of cases, which immediately rules out demyelinating disease.
+For the remaining 25% of borderline or positive KCSF cases — between 0.06 and 0.1 or higher mg/dL — the test will reflex to oligoclonal banding.
+Both results will be reported to the ordering physician.

 When should this test be ordered?

 The use of preclinical data, such as results obtained with imaging studies and laboratory testing, has allowed for more sensitive and specific diagnoses.
 This leads to earlier disease detection and utilization of interventions and therapies, when they are most beneficial to patients.

 For patients suspected of having multiple sclerosis, testing for neurofilament light chain (NfL), a generic marker of neurodegeneration, can confirm a neurodegenerative disease process.
 Mayo Clinic Laboratories has developed an innovative assay to test for elevated levels of NfL in the blood.
 Positive test results not only confirm neuronal damage but can offer insights on disease severity, progression and prognosis to guide therapeutic decision-making.